Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 Holding your own Private Keys is the next most important thing to do when it comes to Bitcoin privacy.
 Whoever holds your keys knows everything.
 Your balances, your transactions, the senders and receivers, everything.
 You have zero privacy.

 It also allows them to sensor, kick ban you or even spend your funds.
-Many who have trusted third parties with their keys such as centralised crypto exchanges have lost all their bitcoin.
+Many who have trusted third parties with their keys such as centralized crypto exchanges have lost all their bitcoin.
 People have even lost their fiat money (USD, Euro etc) by using Fiat Wallets too.
-Examples include: MtGox, Cryptsy or CoinEx.
-If you have funds on a centralised exchange.
+Examples include: FTX, MtGox, Cryptsy or CoinEx.
+If you have funds on a centralized exchange.
 Get.
 Them.
 Off.
 Now.
 You’ve been warned!

 To take custody of your own private keys means you’ll need to download and install your own Bitcoin Wallet software.
 If you’re a Beginner, just focus on setting this up and ensuring you only buy from non-KYC sources as described above.
 Examples of good Bitcoin wallets include:

-Also make sure you backup your seed phrase, it should be resistant to theft, loss due to forgetting and fire/water/degradation damages.
+Also make sure you backup your seed phrase with a standard 3-2-1 backup strategy, it should be resistant to theft, loss due to forgetting and fire/water/degradation damages.

 Don’t Reuse Addresses

 Each time you receive funds it should go into a brand new address.
 Once those funds are spent that address should never be used again.
-All the wallet software listed above never reuse addresses.
+All the wallet software listed above never reuse addresses and there’s even a new Silent Payments proposal coming up that will further help this.

 Don’t Use Public Block Explorers

-Looking up addresses or transaction ids on a public block explorer will link those Bitcoin Addresses with your IP Address which, in turn, can be linked to your real world identity.
+Looking up addresses or transaction ids on a public block explorer – for example on mempool.space or similar – will link those Bitcoin Addresses with your IP Address which, in turn, can be linked to your real world identity.
 Full Bitcoin Nodes like Umbrel and myNode make it easy to run your own block explorer.

 Bitcoin Surveillance And Chain Analysis